 Nadal won his 46 previous matches at Monte Carlo, including a victory over Djokovic in last year’s final.
 The Spaniard’s last defeat in this event was against Guillermo Coria 10 years ago.

 “Rafa, thank you for allowing me to win it once,” Djokovic said.
 “I couldn’t ask for a better start to the clay season.”

 After closing the match with another booming forehand, Djokovic held his head in his hands and looked skyward before talking to himself for a few seconds.
-He dropped to the ground and planted a kiss.
+He dropped to the ground and kissed the clay.
 Last year, Djokovic’s grandfather died during the tournament but he kept playing to reach the final.

 Djokovic faced Nadal for the 16th time in a final, and they are now 8-8 in such matches.
-The Spaniard had won the previous three, including the French Open final last year.
+Nadal had won the previous three, including the French Open final last year.

-Nadal looked set to take the match to a third set after opening a 4-2 lead in the second, but his serve let him down.
+Nadal looked ready to take the match to a third set after opening a 4-2 lead in the second, but his serve let him down.
 Especially in the 12th game, when Djokovic broke him at love to regain the momentum entering the tiebreaker.
 Djokovic sealed the victory on his first match point.